MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 ## Pushing symbols

-By default, MyGet pushes symbols packages (*.sympols.nupkg) to [SymbolSource](http://www.symbolsource.org) or to the current feed (Enterprise plans without SymbolSource support enabled).

-To change this behaviour, edit the build source and select the target for pushing symbols packages.
+By default, MyGet pushes symbols packages (*.sympols.nupkg) to the current feed.
+If you prefer pushing to [SymbolSource](http://www.symbolsource.org) instead, edit the build source and select the target for pushing symbols packages.

 ![Change target for symbols](Images/symbols-options-build.png)